Arvindhh931/Healthcare_Analyitics-CAPSTONE-Project-/README.md

 -	Our model is not capable of accounting the factors such as socio-economic characteristics of patient,
 - With most efforts focused on reducing readmissions, there is a potential to overlook the stress and vulnerability of patients.

+### Problems faced

+-	Require domain expertise for Data understanding (highly domain specific i.e Health care) remedy - consultation with the colleagues who are associated with health care domain
+- Encoding data for Multi-variate imputation through chined equations (KNN as a base algorithm with neighbours = 5) remedy - Nominal features being label encoded, Ordinal features being ordinally encoded & classifying a missing label considering only some features.
+- Encountered a feature which is most important but had 53% missing values remedy - considered them as 'missing category (Not mentioned)' in the analysis
+- Data preparation
+  remedy - tried with label encoding and Dummy encoding, Dummy encoding yielded good results, implemented a pipeline & column transformer class

 ## Data dictionary

 | Attribute         |    type       |                       Information                                 |